💵

 Identify Unprofitable SKUs

-Some products in your catalog might have negative contribution margins - losing money on every sale.
+Some products might show a healthy gross margin but turn negative once shipping and transaction fees eat into the contribution margin.
 More traffic and conversions just mean more losses.
-Use this to identify which SKUs need repricing or removal from your store.
+Use all three margin types to find which SKUs need repricing or removal.

 When to Use This Calculator